 - Octagonal silver umbrella

-- Octagonal translucent diffuser (Yes, it has removable diffusion cover)
+- Octagonal translucent diffuser (Yes, it has a removable diffusion cover)

 - Highly reflective metallic interior (magnifies light output)